bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach goes through each index or object in an array.
+.map creates a new array from an already existing one.
 2. Explain the difference between a callback and a higher order function.
+Higher-order functions is when a function takes another function(s) as an argument(s), and/or returns a function to its callers.
+A callback function is a function is passed to another function with the expectation that the other function will call it.
 3. What is closure?
+A closure is a function that has another function(s) inside with references to its surrounding state (the lexical environment).
+Basically a closure gives you access to the parent functions scope from the childs function and can keep going.
 4. Describe the four rules of the 'this' keyword.
+    1. Encapsulation - I like to think of this word as enclosing.
+Like hiding something, encapsulation hides an objexts methods and properties within itself.
+So they are not exposed.
+    2. Abstraction - When looking at an iPhone, all we see is the screen, buttons, camera/flashlight and charging port.
+What you dont see is the complex chips inside and how it works.
+Thats what Abstraction is, hiding the complex details and showing the sinple ones.
+It helps make the code readable.
+    3. Inheritance - Inheritance allows the parent class to pass functionality to a child class.
+If we have a "Turn on" function to turn on an iPhone 7, we can then extend that function with an iPhone 8.
+    4. Polymorphism - This is a way of having multiple forms.
+In this case, it means we can use the same method on different objects.
+If the iPhone 7 and iPhone 8 has the same function we can use the same method, Polymorphism allows us to use the same method on different objects.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() refer to the parent class.
+It is used to call the constructor of the parent class.
+To also access the parents properties and methods.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions